TGDivy/TGDivy/README.md

 ## 💬🌞

-> Be yourself; everyone else is already taken. ~ Oscar Wilde
+> Fishing is much more than fish. ~ Herbert Hoover

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )